 Children with autism might have trouble understanding communication, talking with others, reading or writing.
 Some children lose words that they have used correctly.
 Your child may have difficulties:

-There are no known treatments for autism but speech therapy can help a child or adult learn strategies for improving their communication and social skills.
+There are no known cure for autism but speech therapy can help a child or adult learn strategies for improving their communication and social skills.

 Intervention for autism should start at a very young age.
 An appropriate treatment plan for a child, their family, or an adult with autism can assist in life participation at all ages and stages.